theOrillian/website/content/about.md

 ---
 author: Greg Graham, theOrillian
 date: 2017-02-25T05:15:17-05:00
-draft: true
+draft: false
-title: About me
+title: Greg Graham, theOrillian
 type: static
 ---

 Based in Marshalltown Iowa, I am a Senior Technology Engineer for <a href="https://marshalltown.com" target="_blank">Marshalltown</a>, a mid-west tool manufacturing and distribution company.

 My role at Marshalltown is to work with our Dynamics AX users to understand their business requirements and match those with the native capabilities of Dynamics AX.

 I consider myself a Dynamics AX expert developer.
 As well, I am confident with all aspects SQLServer, including ETL and Analytics.